TmoreiraBR/PhD-Thesis-codes/README.md

 **Examples of tide-prediction dependent control optimisation algorithims (Jupyter Notebook), for the Swansea Bay Tidal Lagoon case study:**

-Two-Way Scheme: CH, CHV, EHT, EHTV, EHN, EHNV, EHN, EHNV -> Visit https://github.com/TmoreiraBR/CoBaseTRS for latest stable implementation for optimisation routines without pumping
+Two-Way Scheme: CH, CHV, EHT, EHTV, EHN, EHNV, EHN, EHNV

 Two-Way with Pumping Scheme: EHTP, EHTVP (Being added)

+All prediction dependent methods are being added in **PredictionDependentMethods** folder.

+For the latest stable implementation for optimisation routines without pumping, visit https://github.com/TmoreiraBR/CoBaseTRS

 * *The presented flexible control algorithims (EHT, EHN) are our interpretation of the "head-control" strategy developed by Jingjing Xue, Reza Ahmadian and Roger A. Falconer, in the work: Optimising the Operation of Tidal Range Schemes https://doi.org/10.3390/en12152870